jp1971/particularflavor.com/README.md

 ##Prerequisites

 You'll need Composer and wget for the instructions below.
-However, you'll need all pre-requisites from the link to complete subsequent steps, so you should make sure everything is installed:
+However, you'll need all prerequisites from the link to complete subsequent steps, so you should make sure everything is installed:

 http://docs.athleticsnyc.com/development-environment-prerequisites/